CodeforSouth/floodtracker-watcher/README.md

 ## deploying

-it deploys just fine on heroku (by design)
+it deploys mostly fine on heroku (by design)

 set a "KEY" environment variable so that pushed data can be authenticated